joeloftusdev/stereo-delay/README.md

 ## FYI

 On Windows the knob images are kept in my pictures directory.
-(File::SpecialLocationType::userPicturesDirectory) in the  myLookAndFeel.cpp.
+(File::SpecialLocationType::userPicturesDirectory) in the  myLookAndFeel.cpp & PluginEditor.cpp.
 You can change this if you want to keep them elsewhere: https://docs.juce.com/master/classFile.html.

 ## Built With